Aggie01/Credit_Risk_Analysis/README.md

 ## Deliverable 2
 ### Combination Sampling
-(it combines both sampling methods, over and under sampling.
+(It combines both sampling methods, over and under sampling.
 The minority group is oversampled but also each group's outliers are removed)
 - Calculated **Combination Sampling** accuracy_score is low (0.544).
 It means that the Combination Sampling is only 54%  accurate

 ![](image%207.jpg)